 This week’s cover shows the SS Diplomat at Eastham, on the Manchester Ship Canal.
 Some of the bridges over the canal were too low to allow the Diplomat to pass underneath, and it was necessary to remove her funnels to allow her to clear them.
 The Diplomat’s gross tonnage is 8,240, her length is 482 ft 1 in, her breadth 58 ft 5 in and her depth 33 ft 5 in.

 Since the London Midland and Scottish Railway acquired control of numerous services between Great Britain and Ireland, as well as of certain Firth of Clyde services, many interesting paddle and screw steamers have been replaced by fine modern vessels.
 Many of the cross-channel packets that ply round the coasts of Great Britain are being replaced by fast motorships and turbine steamers.
-This is particularly noticeable in the Irish Channel services.
-Only one hundred years ago the Royal William, an auxiliary paddle steamer built at Liverpool for the Irish services, made a number of transatlantic crossings and was one of the first passenger steamers ever to do so.
-About 1850, when the railway services to Holyhead were increased in efficiency and quality, a large number of paddle steamers were built to take the mails and passenger traffic to Ireland.
-This chapter, by Peter Duff, gives a brief sketch of these interesting early vessels which formed the cross-channel fleets owned and controlled by various railway companies now forming part of the LMS Railway.
+This chapter gives a brief sketch of the interesting early vessels which formed the cross-channel fleets owned and controlled by various railway companies now forming part of the LMS Railway.
 In the last fifteen years as many as thirty new steamers have been put on these services by the LMS in the place of the older vessels.

 The twentieth century, with its remarkable scientific progress, its desire for speed and its overpowering economic forces, is now seeing the inevitable disappearance of the large sailing vessel.
 In a few years’ time there will be few sailing ships left on the seas except those used as training ships or, of course, the innumerable yachts and small pleasure craft.
-In this chapter Frank Bowen explains why it is economically impracticable for sailing ships to compete with the fast powered vessels which satisfy the requirements of modern business conditions.
-He mentions many of the historic vessels with have only recently been broken up and many of the famous square-riggers which still exist in Erikson’sgrain fleet based on Mariehamn.
+This chapter explains why it is economically impracticable for sailing ships to compete with the fast powered vessels which satisfy the requirements of modern business conditions.
 This chapter is exceptionally well illustrated with a fine photogravure section.

 A FRENCH BARQUE OF 1,930 TONS GROSS, the Germaine was built at Havre, France, in 1900, as the Ville de Belfort.
 She had a length of 260 feet and a beam of 39 ft 5 in.